0792211827/Data_Science_portfolio/README.md

 - **Code Snippets:** Essential code examples that illustrate the data science tools, libraries, and frameworks (e.g., Scikit-Learn, TensorFlow, Pandas, etc.) used in these projects.

--This portfolio reflects my journey as a data scientist, showcasing my ability to leverage data science to drive insights, predictions, and solutions across various domains
+This portfolio reflects my journey as a data scientist, showcasing my ability to leverage data science to drive insights, predictions, and solutions across various domains